One-Shot Triple-Resource Trade-Off in Quantum Channel Coding: Conclusion

 \section{Conclusion}

 \lsec{cncl}

-In this paper, we have analyzed the task of simultaneously transmitting classical and quantum messages through a noisy quantum channel, assisted by a limited amount of shared entanglement.
-We have considered a single-shot scenario, and derived the direct and converse bounds for the achievable triplets of classical communication, quantum communication and entanglement consumption.
-We have also applied the one-shot result to the asymptotic scenario of infinitely many uses of the identical channel.
-We have obtained the full characterization of the achievable rate region, which coincides with the prior result based on the resource inequality calculus \cite{hsieh2010entanglement}.
-Numerical calculations of the achievable rate region for specific qubit channels are given in \cite{NMcapacity}.
-In \cite{hybridQSR}, we also analyze quantum state redistribution for a classical-quantum hybrid source in the one-shot scenario, in terms of randomized partial decoupling.
-To investigate relations between these two tasks is left as a future work.
+In this paper, we analyzed the task of simultaneously transmitting classical and quantum messages through a noisy quantum channel assisted by a limited amount of shared entanglement in the one-shot scenario.
+We have derived direct and converse bounds for the one-shot achievable rate region.
+To our knowledge, this is the first time that trade-off relations that apply simultaneously to all the three resources of classical communication, quantum communication, and shared entanglement has been obtained in the one-shot channel coding scenario.
+We then applied the one-shot result to the asymptotic scenario of infinitely many uses of a memoryless channel.
+We obtained a complete characterization of the triple resource trade-offs, which coincides with the prior result by Hsieh and Wilde \cite{hsieh2010entanglement}.
+Numerical calculations of the achievable rate region for specific qubit channels are given in \cite{nakata2021one}.
+In \cite{wakakuwa2020one}, we analyzed quantum state redistribution for a classical-quantum hybrid source in the one-shot scenario in terms of randomized partial decoupling.
+To investigate relations between these two tasks is left as future work.

+To investigate quantum channel coding problems in the one-shot scenario, an approach from hypothesis testing (see e.g.~\cite{mosonyi2009generalized,wang2012one,tomamichel2016quantum,matthews2014finite,datta2013smooth,datta2016second,salek2019one,wilde2017converse}) is complementary to the one based on decoupling.
+The hypothesis-testing approach has an advantage over the decoupling approach in that it recovers the optimal asymptotic results not only in the i.i.d. setting but also in the non-i.i.d. (information spectrum) setting.
+This approach has been widely used for quantum channel coding problems e.g.~to investigate the strong converse bounds and the second-order asymptotics.
+Along this line, the concepts of convex splitting \cite{anshu2017quantum} and position-based coding \cite{anshu2018building} have recently proved useful in various settings of one-shot quantum channel coding \cite{qi2018applications,salek2019one,anshu2018building,anshu2019near,salek2018one,wilde2017position,gagatsos2020covert,sen2021inner,wang2022towards,anshu2022efficient,salek2020single,salek2019publicness}.
+One future direction is to apply the hypothesis-testing approach to the problem addressed in this paper and obtain triple-resource trade-off bounds that are asymptotically tight in the non-i.i.d. setting.